QMCPACK/qmcpack/manual/README.md

 ## OS X
-For OS X, MacTex of a vintage equivalent equivalent to TeX Live(1/20/2017) release or later is required.
-You will also need to symlink the TeX Live truetype fonts in so xetex can find them:
+For OS X, MacTex equivalent to TeX Live(1/20/2017) release or later is suggested.
+You should also symlink the TeX Live truetype fonts in so xetex can find them:
 ```
 ln -s /usr/local/TeX Live/2018/texmf-dist/fonts/truetype/ ~/Library/Fonts/texlive-truetype
 ```